tingyuansen/binspec_plus/README.md

 # BinSpec++: Self-consistent binary star spectra
 Tools for modeling and fitting the spectra of multiple-star systems.

 This repository builds on El-Badry's original [binspec](https://github.com/kareemelbadry/binspec) repository.
 In the original binspec, it only works for APOGEE dwarf stars.
-Here we try to extend the package to fitting giants also.
+Here we extend the package to fitting giants also.

-The [tutorial](https://github.com/tingyuansen/binspec_plus/blob/master/tutorial.ipynb) shows some simple use cases, and is only modified slightly from the original tutorial.
+This [tutorial](https://github.com/tingyuansen/binspec_plus/blob/master/tutorial.ipynb) shows some simple use cases, and is only modified slightly from the original tutorial.

 Please refer to the original binspec for details, and cite accordingly.